plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Wizard/Wizard Class.md

 ---

-**1/long rest:** After you finish a Long Rest, you can change the set of spells you have prepared.
+**1/long rest:** After you finish a *Long Rest*, you can change the set of spells you have prepared.
 Preparing a spell requires 1 minute per spell level for each spell you prepare.

 ### Spellcasting Ability